henghuil9483/Project/corrects/correct.md

 # Correct

 Looks like you made it through.
-Your smartest than you seem.
+Your smarter than you seem.
 The next question waits for you.

 [move on](../questions/question2.md)